tangle-network/dockworker/README.md

-# Dockworker
+# Docktopus

 A high-performance Rust library for programmatic container orchestration, offering type-safe Docker and Docker Compose operations with advanced deployment capabilities.

 ## Overview

-Dockworker bridges the gap between static container configurations and dynamic runtime orchestration.
+Docktopus bridges the gap between static container configurations and dynamic runtime orchestration.
 It provides a robust, type-safe interface for programmatically managing containers, with first-class support for both Dockerfile and Docker Compose workflows.

 ## Key Features